-The new legislation in 2019, directs the DNRC to administer the AIS Grant Program in coordination with the Montana Invasive Species Council (MISC).
-DNRC will provide fiscal management of the grant program and approve funding decisions, while MISC will manage the application process, reviews, and provide recommendations to the DNRC Director.
+DNRC provides fiscal management of the grant program and approves funding decisions, while MISC manages the application and review process and provides recommendations to DNRC for approval.
 Funding in the amount of $278,000/year for FY 20 and FY 21 was appropriated by the legislature.
 DNRC may incur up to 10% of the yearly appropriation for administration of the program.